isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <ol style="list-style-type: circle">
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 test result;</li>
-<li>the date and time when the COVID-19 test was taken, which must be within 48 hours before departure for Singapore; and</li>
+<li>the date and time when the COVID-19 test was taken, which must be within 2 days before departure for Singapore; and</li>
 <li>the name of the testing institution conducting the COVID-19 test, which must be from the list of internationally accredited or recognised laboratories, clinics, or medical facilities</li>
 </ol>
 	</li>